skypilot-dev/optio/README.md

 ## Functionality

-- `readConfig`: Read a value from one or more serialized config files
+- `configureReadConfigValue`: Return a function that calls `readConfigValue` with preset options
 - `readConfigFile`: Read and deserialize a config file
+- `readConfigValue`: Read a value from one or more serialized config files

+- `readConfig`: Deprecated; use `readConfigValue` instead